Firstly, we appreciate your cooperation with our new procedures relating to COVID-19.

 - have been in contact with someone that has tested positive for COVID-19

 PLEASE do not come into the surgery.
 Stay at home, and phone us on 9734 4111.
 We will assist you in what you will need to do next.

 You can also call the Coronavirus Health Info Line on 1800 020 080.

 Where possible, for routine appointments for scripts, results etc we encourage ALL patients to have a phone consultation.
 Your GP will call you at the appointment time, and leave any scripts, referrals or certificates at the front office to be collected.
-All phone consultations will be bulk billed to Medicare.
-If you need to come in to the surgery, please practice social distancing and sit only on the chairs we have allocated.
+If you need to come in to the surgery, wear your mask, check in with the Service Wa QR code or the manual register and please practice social distancing .
 Where possible please leave your children or other family members at home, to reduce the amount of people in the surgery at once.

-Upon arrival, our practice nurse will take your temperature, and if you have any symptoms (cough, sneezing sore throat etc) we will ask you to please wear a mask, and wait for the doctor outside in the walkway.
+Upon arrival, our staff will take your temperature, and if you have any symptoms (cough, sneezing sore throat etc) we will ask you to please wear a mask, and wait for the doctor outside in the walkway.

 We will still be open as usual on Saturday mornings, with a practice nurse and an on-call doctor.
 However we ask if you need any dressings changed or your INR taken, please present to the Collie Hospital.
 Our opening hours are 8.30-12.00pm.